May 2040 lunar eclipse

 A total lunar eclipse will occur at the Moon’s descending node of orbit on Saturday, May 26, 2040, with an umbral magnitude of 1.5365.
 It will be a central lunar eclipse, in which part of the Moon will pass through the center of the Earth's shadow.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
 A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
 Occurring about 1.4 days before perigee (on May 27, 2040, at 22:25 UTC), the Moon's apparent diameter will be larger.

-This is the second central lunar eclipse of Saros series 131.
-Since this lunar event will occur near perigee, it will be referred to as a "super flower blood moon" or "super blood moon", though not quite as close to Earth as the eclipse of May 26, 2021.